venkateshmovva875/Brain-Tumor-Detection-Web/README.md

-Brain Tumor Detection Web App
-Overview
-The Brain Tumor Detection Web App is a machine learning-based web application designed to assist in the detection and classification of brain tumors using medical imaging.
-This application leverages advanced algorithms to analyze brain MRI scans and provide accurate predictions to support medical professionals.
+The Brain Tumor Detection Web App is a cutting-edge tool designed to assist in the early detection and classification of brain tumors using MRI scans.
+By leveraging advanced machine learning algorithms, the application enables users to upload brain MRI images and receive insightful analyses that highlight the presence and type of any tumors detected.
+With its intuitive interface, the app simplifies the process for healthcare professionals to interpret MRI results and make informed decisions.
+Built with modern web technologies and machine learning frameworks, this tool offers a user-friendly experience and visual feedback to support accurate medical diagnoses.

-Features
-Upload MRI Scans: Users can upload brain MRI images for analysis.
-Tumor Detection: Detects the presence of tumors in MRI scans.
-Tumor Classification: Classifies the type of tumor if detected.
-User-Friendly Interface: Intuitive web interface for easy interaction.
-Visualization: Displays results and highlights areas of interest in MRI scans.